-- Need for full-time psychiatric care
+- Currently receiving full-time psychiatric care

 We may, at times, delay the admission of accepted students so additional staff can be recruited and trained.
 Students' performance is monitored closely, and staff issue regular reports to referral agencies, parents and LEAs.
 We provide formal progress reports and report cards according to the regular Austine School schedule.

 Tuition is charged to school districts or other agencies placing students in the program.
 Fee schedules may be obtained from the program director listed below.